razi-arch/SpeakUp/README.md

 # SpeakUp

+My final-year project as a Diploma in Computer Science student.
 SpeakUp is a Flutter and Firebase-based AAC speech learning app designed to support children's communication practice in a more interactive and engaging way.
 The app combines AAC support, vocabulary activities, and speech practice, while giving parents and teachers a dashboard to monitor progress and review learning outcomes.

 ## Project Overview